onzfonz/comp227/src/content/2/en/part2e.md

 }
 ```

-Class selectors are defined with the `.classname` syntax:
+Class selectors are defined with the `.className` syntax:

 ```css
 .task {